-As in the Inpatient School, accessible technology is a key resource for learning opportunities as well as ongoing connections to base schools/Distance Education etc. It’s likely that despite social isolation, these young people will be regular users of devices and online platforms so incorporating familiar tools in which they have proficiency will provide a stability and sense of competence on which to build greater skill and knowledge development.
+As in the AETC education program, accessible technology is a key resource for learning opportunities as well as ongoing connections to base schools/Distance Education etc. It’s likely that despite social isolation, these young people will be regular users of devices and online platforms so incorporating familiar tools in which they have proficiency will provide a stability and sense of competence on which to build greater skill and knowledge development.
 Many will also find communication beyond their familiar and trusted few less daunting to embark upon through the use of technological means of communication initially.

 Visiting professionals with expertise in areas within the curriculum not only provide useful information and support new skill development but also facilitate the practice of interpersonal skills and self-management strategies for those with social anxiety.
 These visiting experts can include:

 - Exercise physiologists

 - Art/Craft practitioners etc.

 New interests may be developed and variation in daily scheduling adapted to so there are always multiple benefits for young people in a state of readiness to be involved in such activities.

 On-site animals and plants to nurture, distract and learn from are extremely useful resources in the Support School.
 Many traumatised young people find comfort in spending time with uncomplicated creatures who make no demands on them and caring for the growth and maintenance of living things develops an understanding and ability for many aspects of human life – personal responsibility, physical health and patience are the building blocks of maturity and simple activities where the focus is away from the student themselves and on another subject can reduce the stress of undertaking regular task that promote these.